numpy/numpy/doc/source/reference/c-api/array.rst

         handling arbitrary Python objects.
 Setitem is for example not able to handle arbitrary casts between different dtypes.

+.. c:function:: void PyArray_ENABLEFLAGS(PyArrayObject* arr, int flags)

+    Enables the specified array flags.
+This function does no validation, and assumes that you know what you're doing.

+.. c:function:: void PyArray_CLEARFLAGS(PyArrayObject* arr, int flags)

+    Clears the specified array flags.
+This function does no validation, and assumes that you know what you're doing.

+.. c:function:: void *PyArray_DATA(PyArrayObject *arr)

+.. c:function:: char *PyArray_BYTES(PyArrayObject *arr)

+    These two macros are similar and obtain the pointer to the data-buffer for the array.
+The first macro can (and should be) assigned to a particular pointer where the second is for generic processing.
+If you have not guaranteed a contiguous and/or aligned array then be sure you understand how to access the data in the array to avoid memory and/or alignment problems.

+.. c:function:: npy_intp *PyArray_DIMS(PyArrayObject *arr)

+    Returns a pointer to the dimensions/shape of the array.
+The number of elements matches the number of dimensions of the array.
+Can return ``NULL`` for 0-dimensional arrays.

+.. c:function:: npy_intp *PyArray_SHAPE(PyArrayObject *arr)

+    A synonym for :c:func:`PyArray_DIMS`, named to be consistent with the `shape <numpy.ndarray.shape>` usage within Python.

+.. c:function:: npy_intp *PyArray_STRIDES(PyArrayObject* arr)

+    Returns a pointer to the strides of the array.
+The number of elements matches the number of dimensions of the array.

+.. c:function:: npy_intp PyArray_DIM(PyArrayObject* arr, int n)

+    Return the shape in the *n* :math:`^{\textrm{th}}` dimension.

+.. c:function:: npy_intp PyArray_STRIDE(PyArrayObject* arr, int n)

+    Return the stride in the *n* :math:`^{\textrm{th}}` dimension.

 .. c:function:: npy_intp PyArray_ITEMSIZE(PyArrayObject* arr)

     Return the itemsize for the elements of this array.